-Westpac Scholars Trust established the Westpac Asian Exchange Scholarships to provide Australian students with an opportunity to develop their leadership potential and their skills, experience and contacts in Asia.
-The Westpac Scholars Trust, at the time of its establishment in 2014, was the single largest private education scholarship program in Australia's history awarding 100 scholarships annually, in perpetuity.
+The Westpac Foundation established the Westpac Asian Exchange Scholarships to provide Australian students with an opportunity to develop their leadership potential and cultural understanding of Asia.
+These form part of the broader Westpac Foundation which, at the time of its establishment in 2014, was the single largest private education scholarship program in Australia's history awarding 100 scholarships annually, in perpetuity.
 It is an example of bold corporate leadership as well as an exceptional gift to young Australians.